 “Being as absolute Beginning?
 Concept-formation and Concept-construction in Hegel’s Science of Logic”, in: Proceedings of the 12.
 German Conference for Philosophy, Open-Access-Domain of the Ludwig-Maximilians-Universität München, Munich 2011 (in German)

 “Et in Terra Pax.
 Kant’s Religion within the Bounds of Reason alone”, in: HYPOPNEMA: Journal for Philosophy (8) 2009, pp. 315–331. (in Greek)

-“The Logos of God and the God of Logos: on the Relation between Philosophy of Logic and Logic of Religion after Hegel”, in: AXIOLOGIKA: Journal for Political Philosophy (21) 2009, pp. 139–148. (in Greek)
+“The Logos of God and the God of Logos: on the Relation between Philosophy of Logic and Logic of Religion in Hegel”, in: Axiologika: Journal for Political Philosophy (21) 2009, pp. 139–148 (in Greek)

 Peter C. Hodgson, Shapes of Freedom: Hegel's Philosophy of World History in Theological Perspective, Oxford University Press 2012

 René Girard, Gewalt und Religion.
 Gespräche mit Wolfgang Palaver (Berlin: Matthes & Seitz 2010), with a new introduction : Nissos Academic Publishers 2017 (German to Greek)